 Entropy measures how much thermal energy or heat per temperature.
 Campfire, Ice melting, salt or sugar dissolving, popcorn making, and boiling water are some entropy examples in your kitchen.

 The concept of entropy was introduced into the study of thermodynamics by Rudolph Clausius in 1856 to give a quantitative basis for the second law.
 It provides another variable to describe the state of a system to go along with pressure, volume, temperature, and internal energy.
 If a system undergoes a reversible process during which it absorbs a quantity of heat ΔQ at absolute temperature T, Then the increase in the state variable called entropy S of the system is given by.

 Entropy in thermodynamics formula

 Like potential energy or internal energy, it is the change in entropy of the system which is important.

 We can conclude that only those processes are probable for which entropy of the system increases or remains constant.
-The process for which entropy remains constant is a reversible process; whereas for all irreversible processes, entropy of all system increases.
+The process for which entropy remains constant is a reversible process; whereas for all irreversible processes, the entropy of all systems increases.

 Every time entropy increases, the opportunity to convert some heat into work is lost.
 For example, there is an increase in entropy when hot and cold water is mixed.
 Then warm water in which results cannot be separated into a hot layer and a cold layer.
 There has been no loss of energy but some of the energy is no longer available for conversion into work.
 Therefore an increase in entropy means the degradation of energy from a higher level where more work can be extracted to a lower level at which less or no useful work can be done.
 The energy in a sense is degraded, going from more orderly form to less orderly form. eventually ending up as thermal energy.

 For Related topics visit our page : Thermodynamics